nashville-software-school/server-side-python-curriculum/book-3-levelup/chapters/DD_DJANGO_VIEWS.md

         # Performs the INSERT statement into the deshawnapi_appontment table
         appointment.save()

-        # Serialization is covered in next chapter
+        # Serialization will be covered in the next chapter
         serialized = AppointmentSerializer(appointment, many=False)

         # Respond with the newly created appointment in JSON format with a 201 status code
         return Response(serialized.data, status=status.HTTP_201_CREATED)

+# The serializer will be covered in the next chapter
+class AppointmentSerializer(serializers.ModelSerializer):

+    class Meta:
+        model = Appointment
+        fields = ('id', 'walker', 'date',)

 ```